 Blame it on the lineup or the vibes on the dance floor but at Boom festival, San and I ended up spending two nights and one day on the dance floor without sleeping.
 How did we do it?
 We have no idea.

-While it may not appear so during the day but things drastically change when it gets dark.
+While it may not appear so during the day, things drastically change when it gets dark.
 Not every area is well lit and if you try hard enough, you can find many spots that you can have to just to yourselves for a long time.

-After dancing to Arjuna’s music at every festival, we finally got a chance to meet him and hug him.
-Believe it or not but at every festival we decided are sleep (and tripping) schedule based on when he was playing.
+After dancing to Arjuna’s music at every festival, I finally got a chance to meet him and hug him.
+Believe it or not but at every festival we decided on our sleep (and tripping) schedule based on when he was playing.